Sometimes, you need some cheer in your life in the form of a Cinnamon Crumb Coffee Cake.

 As we all know, this can be especially challenging when some members of your family are living grain-free, while other members of your family are not.
 Finding recipes that will work for everyone that actually taste amazing is what Everyday Grain-Free Baking is all about!

-Here’s a quick overview of what you’ll find in Everyday Grain-Free Baking:
+Besides this recipe for Cinnamon Crumb Coffee Cake, here’s a quick overview of what you’ll find in Everyday Grain-Free Baking:

 • More than 100 delicious, easy-to-make recipes that are gluten-free, grain-free starch-free, refined-sugar-free and dairy-free, or contain dairy-free options.

 • My Journey to Healing is Kelly’s personal story shared to inspire those suffering from chronic illnesses that there is hope!

 • Why Bake Grain-Free? outlines the many benefits of grain-free baking.

 • Strategies for Maximizing Success features Kelly’s personal tips for ensuring that all of your grain-free baking adventures receive rave reviews!